 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Xero reported total carbon emissions of approximately 35,180,000 kg CO2e, with Scope 1 emissions at about 782,000 kg CO2e, Scope 2 emissions at approximately 13,602,000 kg CO2e, and Scope 3 emissions reaching about 35,180,000 kg CO2e.
-Notably, the Scope 3 emissions included significant contributions from purchased goods and services (about 21,523,000 kg CO2e) and business travel (approximately 8,568,000 kg CO2e).
-Xero has set ambitious climate commitments, aiming for a 42% reduction in Scope 1 and 2 emissions by FY30, based on a FY20 baseline.
-Additionally, they target a 17% reduction in Scope 3 emissions over the same period.
-The company is committed to achieving net-zero emissions across all scopes by no later than FY50.
-In terms of near-term targets, Xero has committed to reducing absolute Scope 1 and 2 GHG emissions by 58.8% by FY34 from a FY24 base year, alongside a 35% reduction in Scope 3 emissions from purchased goods and services and business travel within the same timeframe.
-Furthermore, they aim for 67.4% of their suppliers, by emissions, to have science-based targets by FY29.
-Xero's headquarters is located in New Zealand, and their climate initiatives reflect a strong commitment to sustainability and reducing their carbon footprint in alignment with global climate goals.
+In 2025, Xero reported total carbon emissions of approximately 55,996,000 kg CO2e, with Scope 1 emissions at about 18,000 kg CO2e, Scope 2 emissions at approximately 681,000 kg CO2e, and significant Scope 3 emissions totalling around 53,297,000 kg CO2e.
+Notably, the largest contributors to Scope 3 emissions included purchased goods and services (about 37,416,000 kg CO2e) and business travel (approximately 13,299,000 kg CO2e).
+Xero has set ambitious climate commitments, aiming for a 42% reduction in Scope 1 and 2 emissions by FY30 from a FY20 baseline, and a 17% reduction in Scope 3 emissions over the same period.
+Furthermore, the company is committed to achieving net-zero emissions across all scopes by no later than FY50.
+In addition, Xero has established near-term targets to reduce absolute Scope 1 and 2 emissions by 58.8% and Scope 3 emissions from purchased goods and services and business travel by 35% by FY34, using FY24 as the baseline.
+These targets align with Xero's long-term strategy to mitigate climate impact and demonstrate its commitment to sustainability within the software and services sector.

 Access structured emissions data, company-specific emission factors, and source documents